 For sharp edges and corners, the first layers of a print are particularly important.
 As discussed above for vertical holes, as the nozzle prints each layer, it compresses the print material down to improve adhesion.
 For the initial print layer, this creates a flare often called an “elephant's foot”.
 This can impact the ability to assemble FDM parts as this flare protrudes outside the specified dimensions.

 Another issue that is often present relating to the first print layer of an FDM print is warping.
 ABS is more vulnerable to warping due to its high printing temperature when compared to PLA.
 The base layer is the first layer to be printed and cools as the other hot layers are printed on top.
 This causes differential cooling and can result in the base layer curling up and away from the build plate as it shrinks and contracts.

 The addition of a chamfer or radius along the edges of the part that are in contact with the build plate will reduce the impact of these problems.
 This will also assist in removal of the component from the build plate once the print has been completed.

 Vertical pins are often printed in FDM when assembly of parts or alignment is required.
-Considering that these features are often functional it important to understand the size of vertical pins FDM can print accurately.
+Considering that these features are often functional, it is important to understand the size of vertical pins that FDM can print accurately.

-Large pins (greater than 5mm diameter) are printed with a perimeter and infill giving a strong connection to the rest of the print.
+Large pins (greater than 5mm diameter) are printed with a perimeter and infill, affording a strong connection to the rest of the print.
 Smaller diameter pins (less than 5mm diameter) can be made up of only perimeter prints with no infill.
 This creates discontinuity between the rest of the print and the pin, resulting in a weak connection that is susceptible to breaking.
-In a worst case scenario small pins may not print at all as there is not enough print material for the newly printed layers to adhere to.
+In a worst case scenario, small pins may not print at all as there is not enough print material for the newly printed layers to adhere to.